-In the months and years following the above, if one of the referenced issues becomes topical, you will be in a position to reach out to those specific voters (who may well be thought leaders on those topics locally), to ensure that you can put your stance on the issue directly too them.
+In the months and years following the above, if one of the referenced issues becomes topical, you will be in a position to reach out to those specific contacts (who may well be thought leaders on those topics locally), to ensure that you can put your stance on the issue directly too them.
 Notice how we have 10 issues, and that having such broad options would have no effect on our efficiency to take advantage of the data.

 Consider how many individualized topics your Direct Mail will touch upon; three would seem to be an appropriate amount.

 - Create that number of Custom Fields minus one, titled DM1, DM2, etc, using the answer format Multiple Choice